-For me, Indian Fiction is irresistible and Jhumpa Lahiri’s writing draws me, attracts me to read her novels.
-I had read ‘Namesake’ which was an excellent book with a rare story of Indian immigrants in America.
-‘Unaccustomed Earth’ is pretty much written on the same lines with the only exception that it is not a novel but a collection of short stories.
+For me, Indian fiction is irresistible and Jhumpa Lahiri’s writing draws me within her fictional worlds.
+I had read Namesake which was an excellent book with a rare story of Indian immigrants in America.
+Unaccustomed Earth is pretty much written on the same lines with the only exception that it is not a novel but a collection of short stories.
 Its worth spending your time and money over and its a really wonderful read.

 The first thing that hits the reader in the face is that these stories do not have a rosy picture.
-There is a fragmented despair and utter sadness and even isolation and depression that pervades each story.
+There is a fragmented despair and utter sadness, even isolation and depression that pervades each story.
 They do not have a single aspect of the American Dream.
 There is conflict in each story, a loss of identity, a strong sense of disillusionment or even anger.
-‘Unaccustomed Earth’ provides harsh glimpses into the immigrant’s world which is unexpected as the majority of readers would expect a happy, better life in America than in India.
+Unaccustomed Earth provides harsh glimpses into the immigrants’ world which is unexpected as the majority of readers would expect a happy, better life in America than in India.
 Materially, the families are well off in each story but never emotionally or spiritually.

-Although ‘Unaccustomed Earth’ is a collection of short stories, the characters really come alive in each of them.
-Jhumpa Lahiri’s fine writing brings out nuances, peculiar qualities, different characteristics that makes the reader easily form a good picture of the characters in their mind (just like in ‘Family Matters’ by Rohinton Mistry).
+Although Unaccustomed Earth is a collection of short stories, the characters really come alive in each of them.
+Jhumpa Lahiri’s fine writing brings out nuances, peculiar qualities, different characteristics that makes the reader easily form a clear picture of the characters in their mind (just like in Family Matters by Rohinton Mistry).
 Her writing is undoubtedly superb and elegant.
-It effortlessly captures the essence of Indian immigrant life in America (just like it did in the ‘Namesake’) Its a definite must read for all lovers of Indian fiction writing and for all those who love literature.
+It effortlessly captures the essence of Indian immigrant life in America (just like it did in the Namesake) It is a definite must read for all lovers of Indian fiction writing and for all those who love literature.

-One warning for all who want to pick up the book to read: ‘Unaccustomed Earth’ requires a great deal of concentration and it is not our typical kind of ‘happy’ book, so for those who want to peruse only for fun and past time, please don’t bother to read ‘Unaccustomed Earth’.
-For others who would love to venture beyond the usual, stereotypical books, might find this book just right!
+One warning for all who want to pick up the book to read: Unaccustomed Earth requires a great deal of concentration and it is not our typical kind of ‘happy’ book, so for those who are looking for a happy, rosy read, please don’t bother to read this collection of short stories.